aaronjacalan/LexorInterpreterProject/README.md

 # LEXOR Interpreter

-## How it works
-This project is a **pure interpreter** for the LEXOR language.
+This is a **interpreter** project for the LEXOR language.
 It reads your source file, validates the required program structure, builds a symbol table from `DECLARE` statements, then executes the rest of the script line-by-line.

 **Execution flow**